Quick Links

 Photography Curriculum Intent

-Our Photography curriculum is purposefully designed to embody our school's core intent: "Knowledge empowers.
-We build knowledgeable, resilient, skillful and compassionate students, fostering character growth and lifelong learning through a challenging and inclusive curriculum.
-Our students have a positive view of challenge, dare to think in new ways, are creative, and realise that: 'Life is what I make it!'"
+At Shevington High School, our Photography curriculum is purposefully designed to embody our school's core intent that knowledge empowers.
+We build knowledgeable, resilient, skillful, and creative students.
+Building character and lifelong learning through a challenging and inclusive curriculum.
+We don't just teach students how to take a picture; we teach them how to see the world, think creatively, and build the resilience to say, "Life is what I make it!"

 GCSE Option